 "How do donuts fit into a healthy lifestyle?
 Can I eat donuts and build muscle?"

-The best part about counting macros is that YOU get to choose how YOU fill them.
+The best part about counting your macros is that YOU get to choose how YOU fill them.
 No, you don’t just need to eat lettuce and turkey all day.

 When you’re done working out, your body goes into recovery mode.
 It is now repairing and revitalizing the targeted areas.
 While that’s happening, it’s critical that you replenish the muscle fibers, also known as refueling.
 Your body needs this fuel to repair and reenergize.